eggstoastbacon/ARDUINO-YM2149F-MIDI.h/README.md

 Reduces some larger samples to free up code space.
 Introduces MIDI-responsive velocity and pitch bend, with plans to support envelope control.
 Simplifies the process for converting and adding new samples.
+Backwards compatibility with Dansfing 2.1a minus the display board.

 ## Project History